Dr. Claudia Fernandez

 About

 Dr. Fernandez has published her research outcomes, demonstrating the impact and effectiveness of her leadership programs.
-She is certified in a wide variety of leadership assessment tools and teaches a course on leadership.
+She is certified in a wide variety of leadership assessment tools and is an experienced executive coach.

 Claudia Fernandez in the Gillings News